A Price Floor Example To Drive Consistent & Healthy Cashflow 💱

 - The effects of a price floor consist of lost gains from trade because of inefficient exchange, wasted production (or units produced that are not consumed) and inefficient production (or more costly units produced than necessary).

 Price floors prevent a price from going below a certain level.
 When a price floor is established higher than the equilibrium price, the quantity supplied will go beyond the quantity demanded, thus, resulting in excess supply (surplus).

 Price floors also refer to “price supports,” because they support a price by not allowing it to fall below a certain level.

 When are price floors most effective and how and when is it necessary?
 Rule of thumb: Place the price floor below the equilibrium where demand and supply meet – but ensure the business has enough buffer room between actual costs and price floors.
 Meaning:

 A good price floor example is set below market value but above costs.
 The tricky part in all of this then is calculating the optimal price floors in businesses where costs and demand are dynamic.

 Price Floors: Does Concentrating On Cost Limit Your Ability To Achieve Higher Margins? 🍄

 The parameters within which you set individual price points for your products and services (i.e., your price floors and ceiling) can be the difference between setting optimal prices to maximise revenue or barely breaking even each month.

-The strange thing is though many managers don’t even know that an item’s price floor is the foundation of a profitable price point.
+The strange thing is that many managers don’t even know that an item’s price floor is the foundation of a profitable price point.
 Instead, they go head first into price-setting without validating clear price boundaries.
-As a result, losing hard-earned margin in the process.
+As a result, lose hard-earned margin in the process.